Michael Kooman: Dani Girl

 Kooman and Dimond's first book musical, Dani Girl, has been work-shopped at Carnegie Mellon University, Pennsylvania State University, the American Conservatory Theater, The Kennedy Center, The ASCAP/Disney Musical Theater Workshop, and CAP-21.
 The piece is licensed by Samuel French.
 Its professional premiere was produced in Barrie, Ontario by Talk is Free Theatre, directed by Richard Ouzounian, and subsequently was remounted in 2012.Harvest Rain Theatre Company debuted the show internationally in Brisbane, Australia in 2010.
 The show was presented at the 2011 National Alliance for Musical Theater Festival of New Musicals and by Maryland's Unexpected Stage Company (Summer 2014).
 Dani Girl made its UK amateur premiere in Glasgow, Scotland by Epilogue Theatre.

 Orphie and the Book of Heroes

 Orphie and the Book of Heroes was commissioned by The Kennedy Center and premiered in 2014.
 The Washington Post gave the show 5 stars and called it "An Epic Success".
-It has subsequently been produced at Orlando Repertory Theatre, Front Porch Theatre, and Interlochen Arts Academy.
+It has subsequently been produced at Orlando Family Stage, Front Porch Theatre, and Interlochen Arts Academy.
 An album of the score was released in 2018.